Minimizing the Risks

 - What should do if I have a negative experience with this medication?
 What are some of the alternatives if this medication isn’t a good fit for me?

-To find out more about how you can help yourself, go to ConsumerReports.org.
+To find out more about how you can be your own health advocate, go to ConsumerReports.org.

 Keeping opioids around is like keeping a loaded gun in your medicine cabinet.
-Most teens hooked on prescription drugs started with medication they got from their own house or a friend.
+1 in 4 teens have reported using a prescription drug that wasn't prescribed to them - i.e., they got them from their own medicine cabinet or a "friend".

 - Take your medication to a permanent Take Back location.
 A complete list is available on our Medical Disposal page.

-- Disposing of these drugs improperly (such as flushing down the toilet) is dangerous for the environment so take your medication to one of the disposal drop boxes found here.
+- Disposing of these drugs improperly (such as flushing down the toilet) is dangerous for the environment so take your medication to a proper drug disposal drop site.